AdobeDocs/commerce-merchant-services.en/help/data-connection/connect-data.md

 ### Add service account and credential details

-If you plan to collect and send [historical order data](#send-historical-order-data) or [(Beta) customer profile data](#send-customer-profile-data), you must add service account and credential details.
+If you plan to collect and send [historical order data](#send-historical-order-data) or [customer profile data](#send-customer-profile-data), you must add service account and credential details.
 Also, if you are configuring the [Audience Activation](https://experienceleague.adobe.com/docs/commerce-admin/customers/audience-activation.html) extension, you must complete these steps.

 If you are only collecting and sending storefront or back office data, you can skip to the [general](#general) section.